starling021/httprealmx/docs/plugins.md

 ```python
 from httprealm import BasePlugin
 ```
-You must also provide a class name `Plugin` in your code.
+You must also provide a class named `Plugin` in your code.
 It must not be nested and must be inherited from `BasePlugin`.
 ```python
 class Plugin(BasePlugin):
     url = ['char/list']
     name = 'Example'
     version = '1.0'
 ```
 As you can see, there are some parameters i did not said about.
-These are `url`, name`, and `version`.
+These are `url`, `name`, and `version`.

 |Parameter|Type|Description|
 |-|-|-|